Table of Contents

 It is even better to brush after every meal if you can.

-Another element you should incorporate into your oral hygiene routine is flossing, which you should do daily, and rinsing your mouth out with mouthwash.
+Another element you should incorporate into your oral hygiene routine is flossing, which you should do daily, and rinsing your mouth with mouthwash.

 2. Grinding your Teeth